 What if I want my State Wildflower license tag now but my present tag hasn't expired?

-You can purchase a State Wildflower tag at any time online or at your tax collector’s office.
+You can purchase a State Wildflower tag at any time.
+Simply fill out our form to purchase your plate by phone, or visit your county tax collector’s office.
 However, you will pay an additional fee to switch plates.